leegare/Airbnb-User-Preference-on-Listings/README.md

-# MVP: Hosting per location or per property?
+# Airbnb: Hosting the location or the property?
 ---
 # Introduction

-Tourism is a major business in pretty much every country who has places and experiences to offer and that catch the interest of foreigners.
-Essential services for the tourists ranging from restaurants to hotels have flourished and in particular we've seen the company Airbnb enter in a peculiar manner.
+Tourism is a major business in pretty much every country who has places and experiences to offer and catch the interest of foreigners.
+Essential services for the tourists ranging from restaurants to hotels have flourished and we've seen the company Airbnb enter in a peculiar manner.

 In the old days when hotels were sparse, tourists had no choice of its location so they resorted to choose establishments with other appealing features.
-Then came Airbnb and democratized the location giving tourists the option.
+Then came Airbnb and democratized the location giving tourists the option to get places nearby the touristy attractions.

 I'd like to understand how tourists make choices involving hotel hunting and in order to have an accurate study a huge dataset is needed.
-A city with a myriad of listings has to be a city in the top ten places to visit and among them there are no best candidates than Paris in France.
+A city with a myriad of listings has to be a city in the top ten places to visit and among them, there are no best candidates than Paris in France.
 The tourist capital of the world, with a breaking record 40 million tourists per year, Paris is prepared to welcome them.

 ---

 # Background

 Having lived in Paris for 4 years I became a francophiliac.
-To avoid forgetting the beautiful language they speak I keep up with the actualities in France and it was when I stumbled with this video that caught my attention (https://www.youtube.com/watch?v=Iywwa3wfhoU&t=35s).
+To avoid forgetting the beautiful language they speak I keep up with the actualities in France and I was getting updates when I stumbled with this video that caught my attention:(https://www.youtube.com/watch?v=Iywwa3wfhoU&t=35s).
 It's about Airbnb and its disruptive innovation that is affecting the residential housing in tourist-concentrated cities like Barcelona and Paris.

 ___
 # *Are Airbnb guests more interested in listings that are in convenient neighbourhoods regardless of the condition of the property?*